 be a participant

-See below for opportunities to bring your horse and participate at the Virginia Horse Festival.
+See below for opportunities to bring your horse to participate in clinics and competitions at the Virginia Horse Festival.

 Cornerstone Performance Trail Challenge